Smooth Sailing through the Laboratory

 Compact drives for fast, reliable Transport

 The solution has already proven effective in practical use in a large medical laboratory in Hamburg.
 Some 3,000 haematology specimens are processed here daily with 19 online analysers.
 Additional applications are planned.
-Modern miniature drives have thereby proven their versatility once again.
+Modern small gear motors have thereby proven their versatility once again.
 It may also be possible to apply the "specimen taxi" principle to other application areas.
 Similar automatic distribution systems are conceivable, for example, wherever small parts pass through different production or inspection stations separately.